larabatman/annotation_of_eukaryotic_genome/README.md

 Comparisons can be made before and after annotation of the assemblies (both hifiasm and trinity).
 BUSCO metrics are C (Complete), split into S (single-copy) and D (Duplicated), F (Fragmented), M (Missing) and n (total BUSCOs in lineage dataset).
 Generally, we want high C and low F/M, and high D shows redundancy due to polyploidy or mRNA expression in the Trinity assembly.

-After this, useful summary statistics regarging the quality of our annotation can be retrieved with AGAT, Another GFF/GTF Analysis Toolkit, which summarizes annotation features like genes, mRNA, exons, CDS, UTRs, introns lengths, counts and distirbution.
+After this, useful summary statistics regarging the quality of our annotation can be retrieved with AGAT (version1.5.1), Another GFF/GTF Analysis Toolkit, which summarizes annotation features like genes, mRNA, exons, CDS, UTRs, introns lengths, counts and distirbution.
 It is useful for QC the structure of the MAKER gene set, quantify its composition and also compare versions pre/ post-filtering, for instance.

 Run 06c_run_AGAT.sh